Michael-AUG/website/_posts/2023-08-30-ambassadorsforChrist.markdown

 Friends, it is my hope and prayer that we will remember the high calling to which you and I have been called.
 I pray that we will remember that we are sent by the Lord Jesus Christ as His personal emissaries and Ambassadors in a confusing world.
 Remember that He promises us the gifts and tools we need - and eagerly await the day when you too are called back to the Throne, to your ‘citizenship in heaven’10.

+The service ended with the singing of Psalm 137.
+1-6, reproduced below:

+    By Babel's streams we sat and wept, when Zion we thought on.
+    In midst thereof we hanged our harps the willow-trees upon.

+    For there a song required they,
+       who did us captive bring:
+    Our spoilers called for mirth, and said,
+       A song of Zion sing.

+    O how the Lord's song shall we sing within a foreign land?
+    If thee, Jerus'lem, I forget,
+       skill part from my right hand.

+    My tongue to my mouth's roof let cleave, if I do thee forget,
+    Jerusalem, and thee above
+       my chief joy do not set.

+*The Scottish Psalter 1650*

 References:
 1) 2 Corinthians 5.
 20